-- d) Assess the Former Licensee Council's investigation costs of \$1,468.75, to be paid within 90 days of the date of Council's order; and - e) That Council will not consider an application for an insurance licence from the Former Licensee until the fine and investigation costs are paid in full and the Courses have been completed. - 43.
-Subject to the Former Licensee's right to request a hearing before Council pursuant to section 237 of the Act, the intended decision will take effect after the expiry of the hearing period.
+- c) Assess the Licensee Council's investigation costs of \$1,468.75, to be paid within 90 days of the date of Council's order; and - d) Impose a condition on both of the Licensee's insurance licences that failure to complete the Courses and to pay the investigation costs in full by their deadlines will result in the automatic suspension of the Licensee's licences, and the Licensee will not be permitted to complete his 2026 annual licence renewal until such time as he has complied with the conditions listed herein. - 41.
+Subject to the Licensee's right to request a hearing before Council pursuant to section 237 of the Act, the intended decision will take effect after the expiry of the hearing period.